 Hayden Dunham’s MELT D|D OWN requires your participation to be “activated.”
 The audio component of this fascinating project, accessible only via careful sleuthing by readers, is meant to accompany a process of “discovering the potential in objects”—in this case, an insert in her project utiliziing a revolutionary paper stock—“for the release of their physical form; dissolving this physical reality into something else: an in-between.”

-Born in 1988 in Austin, Texas, Hayden Dunham is a multimedia artist whose work stems from intricate concepts that manifest as visible and invisible systems.
+Born in 1988 in Austin, TX, Hayden Dunham is a multimedia artist whose work stems from intricate concepts that manifest as visible and invisible systems.
 For Everythings, a three-person show at the Andrea Rosen Gallery in New York in 2015, Dunham created a chemical called “GEL” that existed as a solid, a liquid, and a gas circulated through the gallery’s air vents.
 In 2016, she was featured with Nicolas Lobo in the two-person installation BIO:DIP at Red Bull Studios, New York.
-Dunham, who has participated in group shows at the New Museum and MoMA PS1, also created QT, a CEO and pop singer, who promotes the “energy elixir” DrinkQT and collaborated with British music producers SOPHIE and A.G.
-Cook to create the track “Hey QT” (XL Recordings), which placed fourth on Spin’s “The 101 Best Songs of 2014” list.
-Dunham, who has studios in Brooklyn, Los Angeles, and Austin, is represented by Andrea Rosen Gallery, which will present her solo debut in the fall of 2017.
+Since 2018, Dunham has been working on building a water sanctuary alongside a volcanic strand of 160-degree mineral-rich hot spring water in Southern California.
+For her second solo exhibition at Company Gallery in 2022, Dunham presented an immersive installation of living sculptures.
+Dunham, who has studios in Brooklyn, Los Angeles, and Austin, is represented by Andrea Rosen Gallery.